Telakshan/FlowState/README.md

 * Realtime sending and receiving of messages powered by Pusher.

-* Invite team members through the application's built in email feauture powered by Send Grid.
+* Invite team members through the application's built in email feature powered by Send Grid.

 * All the messages are saved in the database.